"History in the Making: The Future of Behavior Management and Its Role In Conservation"

 3. Travel Scholarship winner must officially accept the award within one week of email notification, otherwise the award will be offered to the runner-up.

 Abstract review will be based on quality of the abstract, content and subject matter of the paper, application of the ABMA mission statement, and incorporation of the theme of the conference.
 Please keep in mind that we receive a number of quality submissions each year, and not all abstracts can necessarily be accepted for presentation.
 When your abstract is accepted for either a poster or presentation you are required to submit a paper for the conference proceedings prior to presenting.
-This submission deadline is one week before the conference- 16 April 2017.
-If you have any questions, please feel free to contact the Conference Content Advisory Committee Co-Chair, Christine McKnight, at firstname.lastname@example.org or the 2017 Vice President, Kelly Elkins, at email@example.com
+This submission deadline is one week before the conference- 1 April 2018.
+If you have any questions, please feel free to contact the Conference Content Advisory Committee Co-Chair, Christine McKnight, at firstname.lastname@example.org or the 2018 Vice President, Missy Lamar, at email@example.com

 Our conference host, The Cincinnati Zoo & Botanical Garden, is committed to being green and empowering others to be green.
 This year, we have partnered to be mindful of our carbon footprint throughout the conference where we can, including our conference bag.
 Items in your bag are hopefully of use to you this week at the conference and beyond.
 Please be aware that your reusable cup and cloth napkin will be required if you are visiting the hospitality suite this week, since there will be no disposable products in the suite (including cups and napkins!).
 If there is something in your bag that you do not wish to keep please return that item to the registration area (or the merchandise room) so that we can re-distribute that item.
 We appreciate your cooperation in our effort to walk the walk to save our natural resources!